Employee requests for religious accommodation at work are not always handled appropriately; take, for instance, Ashanti McShan's case.

-The hiring manager had assured her that her long, black skirt would be acceptable dress, as it was in conformance with her religious beliefs as a Pentacostal Christian.
+The hiring manager had assured her that her long, black skirt would be acceptable dress, as it was in conformance with her religious beliefs as a Pentecostal Christian.

 When McShan showed up for orientation, her excitement soon turned to disappointment after the store manager told her that her skirt wasn't suitable for the job.
 Instead, she would be required to wear the standard uniform pants.

-McShan tried to explain to the store manager that when she’d interviewed for the position, she had been told otherwise.
+McShan tried to explain to the store manager that she had been told otherwise when she’d interviewed for the position.
 However, the response from the manager standing in front of her today was completely offensive.
 Instead of starting her new job, she was instructed to leave the store.

 According to the EEOC complaint, when McShan tried to contact senior management, her calls went unreturned.
 Eventually, her employment was terminated.